 Pasta with Creamy Cauliflower

-A simple, easy dish that’s positively DELICIOUS!
+Pasta with creamy cauliflower is a simple, easy dish that’s positively DELICIOUS!
 Your kids will love this too!
 Best of all, the kids will have no idea it’s made with cauliflower, so don’t tell them!

-Here, I made this dish with broken spaghetti, just the way our mom did it when we were kids.
+This is our family’s recipe handed down from our mom, and one we have been making for years!
+Here, I made this dish with broken spaghetti, just like our mom did when we were kids.
 She called this dish her Southern Italian version of “mac & cheese!”

-Cooking the cauliflower down into a creamy mixture was our mom’s secret and a clever way to hide the cauliflower in this dish.
-She was very clever.
+Cooking the cauliflower into a creamy mixture was our mom’s secret and a clever way to hide the cauliflower in this dish.
+She was very smart.
+It was her genius idea to get us to eat more cauliflower.

-- This is an “all-in-one” pasta dish!
+- This is an “all-in-one” recipe.
+Everything is cooked in one pot.

 - It is relatively easy and ready to serve in less than 20 minutes!

-- Loaded with a nutrient-dense vegetable.
+- This dish is loaded with a nutrient-dense vegetable.

 How To Make this Pasta with Creamy Cauliflower dish!
 (3 Easy Steps!)

-Cook’s Notes and Tips!
+Quick Notes and Tips…

 - This dish is best cooked with any kind of small pasta, like mini shells, broken spaghetti, ditalini, or elbows.